Have you ever made the mistake of writing content just for the sake of it? I know many brands have, and they have realized their error the hard way.

 To understand this better, let’s say you are blogging for a travel brand.
 So you decide to create a travel blog.
 But the problem is that there are hundreds of other blogs or content websites on this topic.

 For your content to be able to make a dent, it has to be the best travel blog and meet the informational needs of your target audience in a way no other blog has.

 So for instance, you research your target audience and see that one of their issues is not having enough information on a budget.

 And that would become the goal you’re helping your audience achieve - travelling in a way that saves them the most money.

 By setting an objective about what your content site will do for the audience, you’ll be able to create content which is miles ahead of competitors.

 By now you’ve a sense of your own goal as well as the goal you’re helping your readers with.
 So now you need an efficiency goal to move the needle on these two goals.

-Think about where you want your blog to be and how much time and content you’ll need to get there.
+Take inventory of the content you already have.
+Then think about where you want your blog to be and how much time and content you’ll need to get there.

 The more time you’re willing to wait for, the less content you’ll need per week.
 But if you want to get there fast, you’ll need to publish more content.